The Ultimate Guide to Credit Cards

 • Excellent (800-850): This is the top score range and shows that you are an exceptional steward of your credit.
 When you want the best credit cards and loans, the world is your oyster.
 The only downside is how jealous your friends may be if they discover your score.

-Individuals have up to three different scores — from Equifax, TransUnion, and Experian, the three major credit bureaus.
-Each bureau collects your credit information and calculates a new score each month.
+Did you know you actually have three different scores?
+That’s right—one from each of the major credit bureaus: Equifax, TransUnion, and Experian.
+Each bureau collects your credit info and calculates a new score every month.

 FICO Score Factors